-Make Snack Bags with healthy, non-perishable snacks for students in weekly tutoring sessions.
+Make snack bags with healthy, non-perishable snacks for students in weekly tutoring sessions.

 DIY Volunteer Project: Food Drive for AFAC

-Oragnize a food drive with your neighbors, friends, or group.
+Organize a food drive with your neighbors, friends, or group.
 Learn more here.

 DIY Volunteer Project from APAH: Welcome Baskets for New Residents